 This obsessive tendency often leads to wasting the life you live, to losing information, experiences and important opportunities and above all to communicating in a superficial way, risking greater misunderstandings in relationships with others.

-Many of us are therefore wondering how to manage our emotions and the underlying thoughts?
+Many of us wonder how to manage our emotions and the underlying thoughts?

-In this article I will tell you about a technique that combines mindfulness meditation and music therapy with some exercises to manage recurring emotions and thoughts.
+In this article I will tell you about a technique that combines mindfulness meditation music therapy with some exercises to manage emotions and recurring thoughts.

-One of the key factors that makes Mindfulness a fundamental practice for living well and in balance with oneself, is that it can be practiced at any time of the day and the practice can be formal or informal.
-Generally, those who think of meditation imagine an individual alone in a room, in a certain position.
-But there are several ways to meditate even informally during the activities of the day and if you want to explore five daily Mindfulness practices to bring more awareness into your life I suggest you read this article
+One of the key factors that makes Mindfulness a fundamental practice for living well and in balance with oneself is that it can be practiced at any time of the day and the practice can be formal or informal.
+Generally those who think about meditation imagine an individual alone in a room, in a certain position.
+But there are several ways to meditate even informally during the day’s activities and if you want to explore five daily Mindfulness practices to bring more awareness into your life I suggest you read this article

 HOW TO MANAGE EMOTIONS BY COMBINING MEDITATION AND MUSIC

-Combining Mindfulness Meditation Exercises with Music is an effective way to manage the negative emotions and thoughts and find peace in your daily life.
-A large number of recent studies emphasize how listening to music acts as a self-regulator of one’s emotions.
-In this sense, listening to music could be used to change, maintain or reinforce emotions and moods, or to relax.
-By observing the psychological response in subjects who listen to music, several studies explain the way in which, in addition to categories of emotions, the musical pieces are classified.
+Combining Mindfulness Meditation exercises with music is an effective method to manage negative emotions and the thoughts that create them and find peace in daily life .
+Numerous recent studies underline how listening to music acts as a self-regulator of one’s emotions.
+In this sense, listening to music could be used to change, maintain or strengthen emotions and moods, or to relax.
+By observing the psychological response in subjects who listen to music, several studies explain the way in which, in addition to the categories of emotions, musical pieces are classified.
 The psychological response varies, in fact, depending on:

-- Of the mode (higher = positive value of the message or lower = negative value)
+- By the way (greater = positive message value or less = negative value)

-- Dynamics (fast = tension or slow = calm)
+- Of the dynamics (fast = tension or slow = calm)

-This is how we have come to understand why, for example, a slow piece in a major mode induces, first of all, a state of calm.
+This is how we came to understand why, for example, a piece slow in major mode induces, above all, a state of calm.

-Through the self-observation process of meditation and creative visualization stimulated by musical programs, chosen appropriately according to specific parameters in relation to the type of emotions that we want to arouse (as we have seen previously), we can observe and get in touch with emotions, sensations, thoughts and mental images that have the ability to instantly produce powerful changes in emotional states.
+Through the process of self-observation proper to meditation and the creative visualization stimulated by musical programmes, appropriately chosen according to specific parameters in relation to the type of emotions one wishes to arouse (as we have seen previously), we can observe and get in touch with emotions, sensations, thoughts and mental images that have the ability to instantly produce very powerful changes in emotional states.
 Below I share an effective exercise for emotions with meditation and music.

-EXERCISE: MEDITATION AND MUSIC TO MANAGE YOUR EMOTION
+EXERCISE: MEDITATION AND MUSIC TO MANAGE YOUR EMOTIONS

 Taking breaks in everyday life to be with yourself is essential to maintain your psycho-physical balance.
 Find a quiet place, sit in a comfortable position with your feet flat on the ground, your back straight and your muscles relaxed.